JackpunktG/MIDI_Interface/README.md

 - `loop_bars`: Number of bars to loop the sequence.
 - `ON(frequency,velocity,placement)`: frequency in Hz, velocity (0-127), and placment (1 - loop_bars end) in a decimal format for inbetween beats.
 - `OFF(placement)`: placement (1 - loop_bars end) in a float format.
-- `placement` end is calculated based on a 4/4 time signature. so for example, in 1 bar of 4/4 time, placement 1.5 would be on the "and" of the first. and 4.999 would be just before the downbeat of the next bar and the last possible vaule for a 1 bar loop.
+- `placement` end is calculated based on a 4/4 time signature. so for example, in 1 bar of 4/4 time, placement 1.5 would be on the "and" of the first. and 4.999 would be just before the downbeat of the next bar and the last possible value for a 1 bar loop.

 ## test.c